Donna Miller

-Donna Miller (née Black; born September 7, 1965) is an American politician currently serving as a Cook County commissioner, representing the board's 6th district.
+Donna Lynne Miller (née Black; born September 7, 1965) is an American politician currently serving as a Cook County commissioner, representing the board's 6th district.
+Miller is the Democratic nominee for Illinois's 2nd congressional district in the 2026 election.

 Early life and career

-Miller was born "Donna Lynne Black" on September 7, 1965.
+Miller was born on September 7, 1965.
 She spent most of her youth living in Chicago.

-Miller attended Odgen Elementrary in Chicago.
+Miller attended Ogden Elementrary in Chicago.
 She graduated from Lane Technical High School in 1983.
 She graduated from Howard University in 1987 with a bachelor degree in business administration.
 She later took graduate business courses at Pepperdine University in 1992.

 In the fall of 2001, Miller married David E. Miller at St. Thomas Episcopal Church in Chicago.
 She adopted his surname.

 Miller worked as a health care consultant, and account specialist.
 She has decades of experience in the biotech pharmaceutical healthcare industry.

 Miller served on the board of Planned Parenthood Illinois beginning in 2012, serving as its board chair in 2017 and 2018.
 She was also a board member of Planned Parenthood Illinois Action beginning in 2012, and its board chair from 2015 through 2017.

 She worked with congresswoman Robin Kelly, serving on her 2nd Congressional District Healthcare Task Force and co-chairing the Robin Kelly Annual Golf Event from 2014 through 2017.

 She served as vice-president of Illinois Democratic Women, and as a legislative liaison to the Alliance of Illinois State Dental Society.

 She served as a board member for the Christian Community Health Center, and as a mentor for Jobs for Youth and the MIKVA Challenge.

 Miller served as a member of the Walgreens HIV Task Force, Healthcare Business Women's Association, League of Women Voters, National Sales Network, and Professional Women's Network.

 She worked as director of Multi Cultural Markets with the American Heart Association.

 She supported Hillary Clinton in her campaign for president in 2016, serving with Hillary Clinton Super Volunteers in from 2014 through 2016 and serving on the Illinois Clinton Leadership Team in 2015 and 2016.
 Miller was a member of the Democratic National Committee Rules Committee for the 2016 Democratic National Convention.